Finite-blocklength Fluid Antenna Systems With Spatial Block-Correlation Channel Model: Main Results

-For illustration, the exact CDF in \eqref{eq:remarkA1}, the derived PDF in \eqref{eq:pdf_channel_response}, and the Monte Carlo samples obtained via \eqref{eq:channel_eigenvalue} are plotted in Fig.~\ref{fig:PDF_CDF_Monte_Carlo}, where the channel model setups are generated with $N=10$, $\mu^2=0.97$, and $W=0.5$.
-Notably, consistent with \cite{Block-Correlation}, the CDF in \eqref{eq:remarkA1} assumes $\sigma^2=2$, which will be adopted throughout the simulations in this work\footnote{It is straightforward to extend the CDF and PDF to different variances $\sigma^2$, which can be done by a standard change of variables in the PDF/CDF.}.
+where $x_i$ are the \emph{nodes} and $w_i$ are the corresponding \emph{weights}.
+The parameter $N_{\mathrm{GL}}$ is the expansion order, which determines the approximation accuracy (typically, choosing $N_{\mathrm{GL}}$ up to $64$ is sufficient but it can be well-tuned catering to different requirements). \item[-] According to the Golub--Welsch theorem \cite{book1,book2}, the values of $(x_i,w_i)$ can be derived by performing an eigenvalue decomposition on the following Jacobi matrix:

-\textbf{\em Remark 1} According to \cite[Theorem~5]{FBL-FAS}, for FBL-FAS with $U$ codewords to be detected under transmision of $M$ blocklength, the BLER can be upperbounded by the {\em conditional} (known channel response) error probability denoted by $\epsilon$:
+where $\alpha_n = 2n + 1$ and $\beta_n = n^2$. \item[-] The eigenvalue decomposition of \eqref{eq:Jacobi}, i.e., $\boldsymbol{J}=\boldsymbol{W}\boldsymbol{D}\boldsymbol{W}^{\mathrm{T}}$, provides the nodes $x_i$ as the $N$ largest eigenvalues (diagonal entries of $\boldsymbol{D}$).
+The corresponding weights $w_i$ are obtained from the squared elements of the first row of $\boldsymbol{W}$. \end{itemize} For illustration of block-correlation modeling, the CDF in \eqref{eq:remarkA1}, the derived PDF in \eqref{eq:pdf_channel_response}, and the Monte Carlo samples (generated via block-correlation approximation) obtained from \eqref{eq:channel_eigenvalue} are plotted in Fig.~\ref{fig:PDF_CDF_Monte_Carlo}, where the channel model setups are generated with $N=10$, $\mu^2=0.97$, and $W=0.5$.
+Notably, consistent with \cite{Block-Correlation}, the CDF in \eqref{eq:remarkA1} assumes $\sigma^2=2$, which is adopted throughout the simulations in this work\footnote{It is straightforward to extend the CDF and PDF to different variances $\sigma^2$, which can be done by a standard change of variables in the PDF/CDF.}.